 The NUM_STS parameter is set to the same value as the I2R N_STS subfield in the STA Info field in the preceding Ranging NDP Announcement frame plus 1.

-The LTF_REP parameter is set to the same value as the I2R Rep subfield in the STA Info field in the preceding Ranging NDP Announcement frame
+The LTF_REP parameter is set to the same value as the I2R Rep subfield in the STA Info field in the preceding Ranging NDP Announcement frame plus 1. (#5435, 5452, 5376)

-The TXPWR_LEVEL_INDEX parameter is set to a value that matches the Tx Power value indicated in the I2R NDP Tx Power subfield in the STA Info field with the AID11 subfield set to 2045 in the preceeding Ranging NPD Announcement frame, except if the value in the I2R NDP Tx Power subfield was set to a reserved value. (#3883)
+The TXPWR_LEVEL_INDEX parameter is set to a value that matches the Tx Power value indicated in the I2R NDP Tx Power subfield in the STA Info field with the AID11 subfield set to 2045 in the preceding Ranging NPD Announcement frame, except if the value in the I2R NDP Tx Power subfield was set to a reserved value. (#3883)

 The CH_BANDWIDTH set to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame